Adult Protective Services (APS)

 abuse, neglect or exploitation.
 County APS agencies investigate reports of abuse of elders and dependent adults

-who live in private homes, apartments, hotels or hospitals .
+who live in private homes, apartments, hotels, hospitals, or who are, or soon will be, experiencing homelessness.

 To report abuse, call this number 1-833-401-0832 and when prompted enter your 5-digit zip code to be connected to the Adult Protective Services in your county, 7 days a week, 24 hours a day.